ashraffyi/Data-Engineering-Capstone-Project/README.md

 ### Step 2: Explore and Assess the Data
 All data set is very clean and null fields are still used a case to filter for example in UID_ISO_FIPS_LookUp_Table a null value in Admin2 field is to donate a state level details.
 Since we will be only looking at US data the following filters are needed:

-**UID_ISO_FIPS_LookUp_Table.csv**: Will be used as fact table with the following filters, which will make sure that we only have US States.
+**UID_ISO_FIPS_LookUp_Table.csv**: will be used as fact table with the following filters, which will make sure that we only have US States.
 - Country_Region = "US"
 - Admin2 = NULL
 - Province_State != Null
 - FIPS <=100

+**JHU CSSE COVID-19 Dataset**: will be used as a dimension table and the following fields and filters will be imported:

 ### Step 3: Define the Data Model
 ### Step 4: Run ETL to Model the Data